TREASURIES-Prices rise ahead of Bernanke speech

 After U.S. economic data began coming in weaker, hopes ignited that Bernanke would step in with something similar to the program of quantitative easing, known colloquially as QE2, which consisted of $600 billion in Treasury purchases designed to lower long-term interest rates and spur growth.

-"Jackson Hole days have been notoriously volatile -- with an average yield range of 16 basis points over the last three years and 10 basis points if the range is expanded to the last eighteen years," wrote Ian Lyngen, senior government bond strategist at CRT Capital Group in Stamford, Connecticut, in a note to clients.

-"The last three years have all been bearish, seeing yields increase 11 or more basis points.
-Higher yields accompanied by a bounce in equities is consistent with the recent dynamic, but we worry if that's already been priced into the market."

-Recent news reports have all but quashed the expectation of Bernanke's announcement of a possible QE3 plan.
-Stocks, which had earlier risen on the hopes of such a plan, looked set to fall on Friday.
+But recent news reports have all but quashed that expectation.
+Stocks, which rallied briefly early this week on a possible QE3 plan, looked set to fall on Friday.

 * Aleris International, Inc. Announces pricing and increased size of add-on senior secured notes offering